This Day In Music: May 25

 May 25, 1984 ~ Marion Elise Ravn, commonly known as singer, songwriter Marion Raven, born ~ Half of pop duo M2M, the other half being Marit Larsen.
 Released solo debut, Here I Am, in 2005.
 Has written for Pixie Lott, Maria Arredondo, Lindsay Lohan, and Tanita Kolsas.
 Worked with producers such as Max Martin and Rami and musician such as Chantal Kreviazuk, Raine Maida, Meat Loaf, and others

 May 25, 1983 ~ Jazz tenor saxophonist Paul Quinichette passed away in New York, New York, USA ~ Dubbed “the Vice Prez” for his emulation of saxophonist Lester Young, the latter given the nickname “Prez” by Billie Holiday.
-Quinichette was active since the 1940s, backing artists such as Nat Towles, Ernie Fields, Jay McShann, Johnny Otis, Louis Jordan, Lucky Millinder, and Hot Lips Page, before forming his own groups by the early 1950s with whom he recorded about a dozen albums through the end of the decade, including the acclaimed Pres Meets Vice-Pres, Cattin' With Coltrane And Quinichette with John Coltrane, and For Basie ~ Quinichette was born in 1916
+Quinichette was active since the 1940s, backing artists such as Nat Towles, Ernie Fields, Jay McShann, Johnny Otis, Louis Jordan, Lucky Millinder, and Hot Lips Page, before forming his own groups by the early-1950s with whom he recorded about a dozen albums through the end of the decade, including the acclaimed Pres Meets Vice-Pres, Cattin' With Coltrane And Quinichette with John Coltrane, and For Basie ~ Quinichette was born in 1916

-May 25, 1981 ~ Singer, bassist, pianist Roy Brown, full name Roy James Brown, passed away in San Fernando, California, USA ~ Enjoyed popularity especially through the early 1950s.
+May 25, 1981 ~ Singer, bassist, pianist Roy Brown, full name Roy James Brown, passed away in San Fernando, California, USA ~ Enjoyed popularity especially through the early-1950s.
 Influential on the early development of rock & roll and R&B. One of the first to incorporate gospel-styled singing into R&B, his pleading vocal style later emulated by BB King, Elvis Presley, Little Richard, Bobby Blue Bland, and Jackie Wilson.
 Perhaps best remembered for Good Rocking Tonight, covered by a wide array of artists including Wynonie Harris, James Brown, Buddy Holly, Jerry Lee Lewis, the Doors, Montrose, and Joe Ely.
 Other well known songs include Rockin' At Midnight, Miss Fanny Brown, Love Don't Love Nobody, Cadillac Baby, and at the time his biggest seller Hard Luck Blues ~ Brown was born in 1925

 May 25, 1979 ~ Pop, blue-eyed soul singer Robert Palmer releases Bad Case Of Loving You (Doctor Doctor), which would become his second Billboard Hot 100 top 20 hit ~ Issued as the lead single off his Secrets album.
 Written and first recorded by Moon Martin, however, the song would become most closely associated with Palmer.
-Bad Case Of Loving You (Doctor Doctor) reached top 20 Billboard Hot 100, and would also do well in Australia, New Zealand, Canada, and Europe, except for his native UK where it failed to reach top 40.
+Bad Case Of Loving You (Doctor Doctor) reached top 20 Billboard Hot 100, peaking at No.14, and would also do well in Australia, New Zealand, Canada, and Europe, except for his native UK where it failed to reach top 40.
 The song has later been covered by over two dozen artists, most notably by Paul Rodgers for the soundtrack of the 1992 Dr Giggles slasher film, and by Koko Taylor.
 The original version, Moon Martin's 1978 stand-alone single, never charted

 May 25, 1978 ~ Rock, post-grunge singer, guitarist Todd Whitener born in Louisville, Kentucky, USA ~ Joined Dead Reckoning in 1995, upon Whitener's entry in the band they would rename themselves Days Of The New.
 The following year their eponymous Days Of The New debut album would go platinum and the band would be booked as opening act for Metallica.
 By the turn of the century Whitener would form Tantric, known best for their 2009 Mind Control album